Narberth/Penn Valley Highlights

 The defining feature of the borough of Narberth is its old-fashioned “Mayberry” feel.
 Click here to see Narberth’s schedule of events.
 The heart of Narberth is its village center, mostly along Haverford Rd.
-There, residents can take care of the majority of their basic needs including the dry cleaner, laundromat, movie theater, small grocery store, a vegetarian restaurant, a family-owned Italian restaurant, Mapes 5 and 10 (over 100 years old), Ricklin’s hardware store, a liquor store, Character Development (a great toy store), salon and a few gift and clothing stores.
+There, residents can take care of the majority of their basic needs including the dry cleaner, laundromat, movie theater, small grocery store, a vegetarian restaurant, a great diner, a liquor store, Character Development (a great toy store), salon and a few gift and clothing stores.
 There are also a few bars/pubs which have very loyal followings.
 The merchants often host sidewalk sales and band together for other events like the April 5 K run and the annual Charles Dickens Festival.
 Narberth is a walking neighborhood, where it’s easy and safe to walk from most homes to the town center.
 Many residents take advantage of Narberth’s walkability, which leads to a very strong sense of community with impromptu conversations taking place on “the street” frequently.
 Narberth is also host to the largest fireworks display in the area every 4th of July.

-The borough and Penn Valley sections are neatly divided by Montgomery Avenue, which provides services including gas, frozen yogurt, jewelry, banks, Narberth Beverage, a supermarket, Manhattan Bagels, Wawa, Rite Aid, Staples, pet supplies and the Penn Valley Pub.
+The borough and Penn Valley sections are neatly divided by Montgomery Avenue, which provides services including gas, jewelry, banks, Narberth Beverage, a supermarket, Manhattan Bagels, Wawa, Staples, and the Penn Valley Pub.